only search B.P. Lama Jyotisha

 family history

-bhava-7 Angles to 12 Sthana
+bhava-7 Angles to 12 sthāna

-Shukra Important Yoga Shukra + Surya BPHS Vimshottari dasha of Shukra Herb (Bhasman) for Shukra
+BPHS Vimshottari dasha of Shukra

-Effect: Brings stabilityof caretaking property, parenting, teaching/training, and nurturing the roots into this domain.
+Effect: Brings stability of caretaking property, parenting, teaching/training, and nurturing the roots into this domain.

 Along with bhava-4, shows foundational material and psychological conditions Of the childhood home.